ReviewEdge/Line-Segment/README.md

 # Line-Segment
-Gets line segment's midpoint and length with input of two coordinates.
+Gets line segment's midpoint and length with input of two coordinates. (very old)